nipunv14/PointAndShoot/README.md

 # PointAndShoot
-This repository contains the complete report and working codes for the Point and Shoot device.
+This repository contains the complete report and explanation for the Point and Shoot device.

 The report has the explanation for almost every aspeect of this project, it might get very technical at some points but I hope it is easy to understand.